The Beatles (album): Side two

 "Don't Pass Me By" was Starr's first solo composition for the band; he had been toying with the idea of writing a self-reflective song for some time, possibly as far back as 1963.
 It went by the working titles of "Ringo's Tune" and "This Is Some Friendly".
 The basic track consisted of Starr drumming while McCartney played piano.
 Martin composed an orchestral introduction to the song but it was rejected as "too bizarre" and left off the album.
 Instead, Jack Fallon played a bluegrass fiddle part.

 McCartney wrote "Why Don't We Do It in the Road?" in India after he saw two monkeys copulating in the street and wondered why humans were too civilised to do the same.
 He played all the instruments except drums, which were contributed by Starr.
-The simple lyric was very much in Lennon's style, and Lennon was annoyed not to be asked to play on it.
+The simple lyric was much in Lennon's style, and Lennon was annoyed not to be asked to play on it.
 McCartney suggested it was "tit for tat" as he had not contributed to "Revolution 9".

 McCartney wrote and sang "I Will", with Lennon and Starr accompanying on percussion.
 In between numerous takes, the three Beatles broke off to busk some other songs.
 A snippet of a track known as "Can You Take Me Back?" was put between "Cry Baby Cry" and "Revolution 9", while recordings of Cilla Black's hit "Step Inside Love" and a joke number, "Los Paranoias", were released on Anthology 3.

 "Julia" was the last track to be recorded for the album and features Lennon on solo acoustic guitar, which he played in a style similar to McCartney's on "Blackbird".
 This is the only Beatles song on which Lennon performs alone.
 It is a tribute to his mother, Julia Lennon, who was killed in 1958 in a road accident when Lennon was 17, and the lyrics deal with the loss of his mother and his relationship with Ono, the "ocean child" in the lyrics.
 Ono helped with the lyrics, but the song was still credited to Lennon–McCartney as expected.